Tuesday, June 27, 2017

 Slice or break apart mushrooms into bite sizes.
 You can leave whole, smaller button mushrooms.

-Depending on size of mushrooms you can saute each side for a couple minutes each, until soft and slightly browned.
+Depending on the size of the mushrooms you can saute each side for a couple minutes each, until soft and slightly browned.
 Saute about 3-5 minutes total.

-Saute time will depend on the temperature of the frying pan and thickness of mushrooms.
+Saute time will depend on the temperature of the frying pan and the thickness of the mushrooms.
 A quick saute is what you want - best not to overcook mushrooms.

 Serve warm is best.